MicrosoftDocs/sdk-api/sdk-api-src/content/audioclient/nn-audioclient-iaudioclient3.md

 ## -description

-The <b>IAudioClient3</b> interface is derived from the <a href="/windows/desktop/api/audioclient/nn-audioclient-iaudioclient2">IAudioClient2</a> interface, with a set of additional methods that enable a Windows Audio Session API (WASAPI) audio client to query for the audio engine's supported periodicities and current periodicity as well as request initialization a shared audio stream with a specified periodicity.
+The <b>IAudioClient3</b> interface is derived from the <a href="/windows/desktop/api/audioclient/nn-audioclient-iaudioclient2">IAudioClient2</a> interface, with a set of additional methods that enable a Windows Audio Session API (WASAPI) audio client to query for the audio engine's supported periodicities and current periodicity as well as request initialization of a shared audio stream with a specified periodicity.

 ## -inheritance